Shizi123-China/DisinfoNet/README.md

 # DisinfoNet
-This is a underlying dataset created by a set of fake news
+This is a underlying dataset created by a set of fakenews